 - Reward customers when they post.
 Sometimes, all that means is acknowledging their photo or video - people love feeling connected with the brands they buy.

-Now, I could go on all day about subscription box marketing tips, but that's not what this article is about.
+Now, I could go on all day about subscription box tips, but that's not what this article is about.
 Hopefully you now see the subscription box economy is more than a passing fad or social media trend — it's the real deal!

 I hope by now you see why subscription box services are becoming so popular.
-With money to be made and fun to be had, you'd be a fool not to take interest.
+With money to be made and fun to be had, you'd be a fool not to at least take interest.

-And if you're new to the Subscription Box game and want to get started, check out the best Shopify subscription service app that can help you manage your subscription services, generate recurring revenue, and sell to people around the world.
+And if you're new to the Subscription Box game and want to get started, check out this subscription service app that can help you manage your subscription services, generate recurring revenue, and sell to people around the world.

-For those of you who skipped to the end, wondering if the article is worth your time...
-I emplore you go back and read about some of the ridiculous things people sell as a subscription.
+For those of you who skipped to the end, IU= implore you go back and read about some of the incredible things people are selling as a subscription.
 It just might give you an idea.

 Now it's your turn.
 What are some awesome subscription boxes you've seen - or would like to see?
 Let's start a discussion in the comments!